epfl-cede/jupyterhub-fileserver-api/docs/commands.md

 Method : POST (now GET only)
-Description : This command upload a zip (blob) and extract it in a given directory Input : user (string)
+Description : This command upload a zip (blob) and extract it in a given directory Input :
+- user (string)
-Input : folder (string) : the path of the folder where the zip will be extracted Input :  blob (string) : blob of the zip in base64 Input : method (string): "base64"
+- folder (string) : the path of the folder where the zip will be extracted
+- blob (string) : blob of the zip in base64
+- method (string): "base64"
-Input : mime (string) : "application/zip"
+- mime (string) : "application/zip"

 Output :
 - extractpath (string) : directory of extraction _Note_ : if the destination already exist in the folder then the API will add a -V<number> at the end of the path until it find a non-existing version.